Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Database Systems Introduction.md

 - Deciding on the physical layout of the database

 ### Design Approaches

-1. Normalization Theory
+> [!NOTE]- Normalization Theory
-   - Formalizes what designs are bad and tests for them
+>    - Formalizes what designs are bad and tests for them

-2. Entity-Relationship Model
+> [!NOTE]- Entity-Relationship Model
-   - Models an enterprise as a collection of entities and relationships
+>    - Models an enterprise as a collection of entities and relationships

 # 6. Key Database Concepts